Tyrn/wei/the-insider-en.typ

 on the way.

-     Not informing local police, Bemish  called special  troops in masks but with an  evident  barbarian  accent  from the  capital -  mostly  they  were Kissur's  ex-warriors  -  and  they  scoured  the  hired  workers'  barracks mercilessly fishing  everybody suspicious  out.
+     Not informing local police, Bemish  called special  troops in masks but with an  evident  barbarian  accent  from the  capital---mostly  they  were Kissur's  ex-warriors---and  they  scoured  the  hired  workers'  barracks mercilessly fishing  everybody suspicious  out.
 They found about fifty  such people, beat them senseless, deposited them in a net and attached the net to a freight helicopter.
 The helicopter  made three triumphal circles above the